I4VGen: Image as Free Stepping Stone for Text-to-Video Generation: Experiments

 \subsection{Experimental settings}

-\textbf{Implementation details.} I4VGen is a training-free and plug-and-play strategy that can be adapted to existing text-to-video diffusion models.
-To ascertain the efficacy and adaptability of I4VGen, it iså applied to two well-regarded diffusion-based text-to-video models: AnimateDiff \cite{guo2023animatediff} and LaVie \cite{wang2023lavie}.
+\textbf{Implementation details.} \textsc{I4VGen} a novel video diffusion inference pipeline that leverages advanced image techniques to enhance pre-trained text-to-video diffusion models without requiring additional training, and can be seamlessly integrated into existing text-to-video diffusion models.
+To ascertain the efficacy and adaptability of \textsc{I4VGen}, we apply it to two well-regarded text-to-video diffusion models: AnimateDiff \citep{guo2023animatediff} and LaVie \citep{wang2023lavie}.

-For AnimateDiff, the \texttt{mm-sd-v15-v2} motion module\footnote{https://github.com/guoyww/AnimateDiff}, alongside Stable Diffusion v1.5, is utilized to synthesize 16 consecutive frames at a resolution of 512$\times$512 pixels for evaluation.
-For LaVie, the \texttt{base-version}\footnote{https://github.com/Vchitect/LaVie} is employed to generate 16 consecutive frames at 320$\times$512 pixels for evaluation.
+For AnimateDiff, the \texttt{mm-sd-v15-v2} motion module\footnote{\url{https://github.com/guoyww/AnimateDiff}}, alongside Stable Diffusion v1.5, is utilized to synthesize 16 consecutive frames at a resolution of $512\times 512$ pixels for evaluation.
+For LaVie, the \texttt{base-version}\footnote{\url{https://github.com/Vchitect/LaVie}} is employed to generate 16 consecutive frames at $320\times512$ pixels for evaluation.
 All other inference details adhere to the original settings described in \cite{guo2023animatediff} and \cite{wang2023lavie}, respectively.
-Notably, both AnimateDiff and LaVie possess inherent text-to-image capabilities when excluding the motion module.
-To avoid introducing additional GPU storage requirements, we leverage their corresponding image versions for text-to-image generation in I4VGen.
-For AnimteDiff, we empirically set $N$ = 16, $p_{\text{NI-VSDS}}$ = 0.4, $\alpha$ = 1, and $p_{\text{re}}$ = 1.
-For LaVie, we empirically set $N$ = 16, $p_{\text{NI-VSDS}}$ = 0.4, $\alpha$ = 1, and $p_{\text{re}}$ = 0.8.
+Notably, both AnimateDiff and LaVie possess inherent text-to-image generation capabilities when excluding the motion module.
+To avoid introducing additional GPU storage requirements, we leverage their corresponding image versions for text-to-image generation in \textsc{I4VGen}.
+For AnimteDiff, we empirically set $N = 16$, $p_{\text{NI-VSDS}} = 0.4$, $\alpha = 1$, and $p_{\text{re}} = 1$.
+For LaVie, we empirically set $N = 16$, $p_{\text{NI-VSDS}} = 0.4$, $\alpha = 1$, and $p_{\text{re}} = 0.8$.
 All experiments are conducted on a single NVIDIA V100 GPU (32 GB).